 That's not the only reset option the PS5 offers, however.
 We've split up our instructions into two parts: Step-by-step and in-depth.
 The step-by-step instructions will get your PS5 reset as fast as possible, but if you want a few more options or if you want to be extra careful during your reset, we recommend reading our in-depth instructions instead.
+Before you reset your

-There are a few different reset options on PS5 that we’ll cover in detail below.
-If you just want to wipe your PS5 entirely, you can follow the steps in this section.
-Note that using this method will erase everything on your console, including user data and saves.
-If you want to backup your saves first, continue on to our in-depth guide below.
+There are a few different reset options on PS5 that we'll cover in detail below.
+If you just want to wipe your

-- Select Reset your console
+Step 5: Select Reset your console.

 After a few minutes, your PS5 will automatically reset itself and boot into the standard setup screen.
 If you're selling or trading in your console, you can stop here.
-If you're resetting for troubleshooting or anything else, proceed through setup as normal.
+If you're resetting for troubleshooting or anything else, proceed through the setup as normal.

 Resetting your PS5 to its factory defaults is simple enough, but there are a few reset options that the console doesn't explain.
 We've detailed the three reset options below, along with an in-depth look at how to find them.

-Step 1: Navigate to System Software
+Step 1: Navigate to System Software.

 To get started, boot up your PS5 and sign in to your account.
 Then, go to the Settings menu from the home screen.
 If you're in a game, you can find go back to the home screen by pressing and holding the PS button in the center of the DualSense controller.

 In the top right corner of the home screen, you'll see a cog.
 Navigate there to open the Settings menu, then follow System > System software.
 You'll find the PS5 reset options here, but don't select them yet.